 You may use the software to create albums for personal or commercial sites.
 You may distribute copies of the software to others, but for any reuse or distribution, you must make clear to others the license terms of this software.
+Selling the software is expressly prohibited.
 You may modify the software for your own use.

 The copyright holder reserves the right to waive or to withdraw any of these terms on a case-by-case basis.

-The jAlbum application is free for personal use during the initial trial period, but after that, a Standard license is required.
+For personal use, the jAlbum application requires a Standard license.
 For commercial use, a Pro license is required.
 Visit the jAlbum site for further information.